Prescribing Information Important Safety Information

 Making smart choices

-Helping Your Child with CSID to Thrive
+Helping Your Child with Congenital Sucrase-Isomaltase Deficiency (CSID) to Thrive

 Knowledge is Power